Witness at DSEI 2025: practical information

 Hotels for the Excel Centre: The Excel is a conference centre, and so there are various chain hotels nearby, which will offer a comfortable room and easy access to the site.
 Friends have previously used ‘Premier Inn Docklands’.

-Hotels or hostels around London: Access to the Excel is via the Docklands Light Railway ‘Beckton’ line, or via the Elizabeth Line so there may be cheaper options to stay near stops on the DLR, Elizabeth or connecting lines.
+Hotels or hostels around London: Access to the Excel is via the Elizabeth Line so there may be cheaper options to stay near stops on the Elizabeth line or connecting public transport.
+Be aware that strikes mean the tube and DLR are unlikely to be running, check the Transport for London website for updates and alternative routes.

-Air BnB (or similar ‘holiday lets’) in Newham: In previous years some Friends have stayed in holiday lets in residential areas in Newham (the borough Excel is in), a walk or short DLR journey away.
+Air BnB (or similar ‘holiday lets’) in Newham: In previous years some Friends have stayed in holiday lets in residential areas in Newham (the borough Excel is in), a walk or bus journey away.
 Note that there are ethical implications in using residential properties as holiday lets.

 Camp at the protest site: some activists will be camping at the protest site, especially in the set-up week.
 You will need to bring your own tent and camping equipment.
 Be aware that this is camping in a public area, not a private campsite.